 - Tap the color lens icon in Google Assistant, or open the Google Lens app.

 - Select the Search mode and center the QR code that you want to scan on the screen.

 - Tap the notification that pops up to open the link.

 MoMA PS1 strives to create an accessible environment for all visitors.
 For accessibility requests or questions, please email [email protected], call the front desk during open hours at (718) 784-2086, or connect with our Visitor Engagement team while you’re on site.

 Fax: (212) 333-1118

 Email: [email protected]

 The Adobe Foundation is proud to support equity, learning, and creativity at MoMA.

 Access and Community Programs are supported by the Stavros Niarchos Foundation (SNF).

-Major support is provided by The Taft Foundation and by the Werner and Elaine Dannheisser Fund for Older Adults at MoMA in honor of Agnes Gund.
+Major funding is provided by Volkswagen of America, The Taft Foundation, and by the Werner and Elaine Dannheisser Fund for Older Adults at MoMA in honor of Agnes Gund.